 Get Ready for an Extraordinary Mexico City Trip

-Mexico City is worth ditching the beach for (…at least for a few days).
+Hopefully our Mexico City travel blog will convince you it's worth ditching the beach for.

-It’s one of our favorite cities to visit again and again, not just in Mexico, but in the world.
-And just about every friend who’s been there agrees.
+It's one of our favorite cities to visit again and again, not just in Mexico, but in the world.
+And just about every friend who's been agrees.
 No exaggeration.